kamui58/travel-memo/README.md

 ### Association
 - belongs_to :user
-- has_many :message_perfectures
+- has_many :message_prefectures
-- has_many :prefectures, through: :message_perfectures
+- has_many :prefectures, through: :message_prefectures

 ## prefecturesテーブル